 Utah has largely excelled at its own version of normalcy.
 We have a low, stable, mostly flat tax rate, low levels of government spending and intrusion, and a government relatively free from scandal and cronyism.
 Consequently, Utah is regularly placed at the top of lists ranking states for desirability and economic outlook.
 Principles matter, policies matter, and it is government’s role to ensure a level playing field that can be counted on.
 No experimenting with unprovable programs that expand the scope and scandal of government.
 We should look to maintain Utah’s normalcy, and even export it.
 In the words of Warren Harding, and after the example of Calvin Coolidge, America needs “not nostrums, but normalcy.”

-Warren Harding Speech: Return to Normalcy
+Speech: Warren G. Harding, Return to Normalcy

-Utah Ranked #1 For Economic Outlook
+Article: Utah Ranked #1 For Economic Outlook

-Forbes Article: Utah’s Keys to Success
+Article: Utah’s Keys to Success